brite-code/brite/docs/spec/src/expressions.md

 Chained relational expressions in the same direction are treated as a test on the ordering of all the elements.
 That is `a < b < c` is the same as `a < b && b < c`.
 This makes testing if a value is in a given range quite easy, for example: `0 <= x <= 20`.

 Note: The chaining feature assumes a proper implementation of the ordering interface that is transitive since `a < b < c` is only rewritten to `a < b && b < c`.
 We assume `a < c` so we don’t check that assumption.

-## Pattern Expression

-PatternExpression :
-  - PatternExpression `is` Pattern
-  - AdditiveExpression

-Tests if an expression matches a pattern.
-If it does then the expression returns true.
-We also refine the {PatternExpression} if appropriate.

 ## Additive Expression